Innovation Fellowship

 Selection Criteria:

-10% - fit with Innovation Fellowship Mission & Goals
+• 50% - Fit with Mission & Goals

-We would also like to emphasize that when reviewing the resume, we look for a range of diverse academic and extra-curricular experiences while also considering the applicant’s workload and how successful they might be in the Fellowship program.
+• We would like to emphasize that when reviewing the resume, we look for a range of diverse academic and extra-curricular experiences while also considering the applicant’s workload and how successful they might be in the Fellowship program.